dotnet/docs-maui/docs/platform-integration/appmodel/open-browser.md

 :::code language="csharp" source="../snippets/shared_1/AppModelPage.xaml.cs" id="browser_open":::

-This method returns after the browser is launched, not after it was closed by the user. `Browser.OpenAsync` returns a `bool` value to indicate if the browser was successfully launched.
+This method returns after the browser is launched, not after it's closed by the user. `Browser.OpenAsync` returns a `bool` value to indicate if the browser was successfully launched.

 ## Customization